 Compliance Officers work 8.00am to 4.30pm, five days a week and respond to all animal complaints during these hours.
 After-hours contractors are available from 4.30pm to 8.00am during weekdays and 24 hours a day on weekends and statutory holidays and respond to complaints other than dog barking complaints which are referred to the Compliance Officers to be actioned.
-Collectively, the Officers and Contractors provide the South Taranaki District with a 24-hour dog control service.
+Collectively, the officers and contractors provide the district with a 24-hour dog control service.